YuSun-AI/T27_Information_Visualization_Work/README.md

   Explanation:

-  1.Reduce __cognitive load__.
+  (1).Reduce __cognitive load__.
 If the reader tries to memorize the number of players played by the numbers, it will slow down the reading speed and make the information more likely to be forgotten.
 It's more intuitive if it's presented as a bubble plot.

-  2.Improve __proceduralization__.
+  (2).Improve __proceduralization__.
 The size of the bubble emphasizes how much of the game is split between different players, and our __procedural knowledge__ can quickly identify it.

-  3.Improve __graphical integrity__.
+  (3).Improve __graphical integrity__.
 The number representation should be proportional to the number of digits, and the bubble size should reflect the average number of appearances.
 We wanted to emphasize the players' average points per game, so we used a bright red color and shape size to stand out.
 + Change the average score of each run from the line chart to the bar chart.

   Explanation:

-  1.Avoid the interference of __procedural knowledge__.
+  (1).Avoid the interference of __procedural knowledge__.
 Line plots are used to represent trends, but in this case, the horizontal coordinates are the names of the players, not continuous variables (such as time), so using a line plot to represent game averages would be inconsistent with the reader's knowledge of the program.

 + Remove the number of players played at the bottom
   Explanation:

-  1.reduce __chartjunk__.After visualizing the number of plays in the form of bubble charts, these data become redundant data, which increases the reading difficulty of the reader.
+  (1).reduce __chartjunk__.After visualizing the number of plays in the form of bubble charts, these data become redundant data, which increases the reading difficulty of the reader.

-  2.Imporve __data-ink ratio__
+  (2).Imporve __data-ink ratio__
   After removing the redundant data ink, the proportion of effective data is increased, which makes the graoh more simple and clear, and improves the readability.

 + Label the data instead of using the Y-axis.

    Explanation:

-   1.Imporve __data-ink ratio__.
+   (1).Imporve __data-ink ratio__.
 Not using the Y-axis can reduce excess ink and improve the effective information ratio.

-   2.Avoid __cognitive tunnelling__.
+   (2).Avoid __cognitive tunnelling__.
 Using tags to mark the data in a histogram allows the reader to avoid searching for values in the graph, avoiding neglecting other information.

-   3.Promote __graphical integrity__.
+   (3).Promote __graphical integrity__.
 Use clear labels to indicate data and avoid image distortion.

 + Adding chart titles.

   Explanation:

-  1.Promote __graphical integrity__.The title indicates that our chart wants to represent how the players performed in the World Cup.
+  (1).Promote __graphical integrity__.The title indicates that our chart wants to represent how the players performed in the World Cup.

-  2.Describe __context__.
+  (2).Describe __context__.
 The title describes the background of the image and our work.

 + Add dashed lines for the background of graph.

   Explanation:

-  1.Reduce __cognitive load__.
+  (1).Reduce __cognitive load__.
 Adding dashed lines allows the reader to quickly find the player corresponding to the average score of the game.

 Finally, our improvement is as follow:

 <img src="Image/Optimization.png"/>

-<center>Figure3</center>
+<center>Figure3 Optimized Chart</center>

 In summary, __revising and editing__ to graph promote __critical thinking__ and getting __feedback__, and more feedback allows the image to avoid more problems, thus improving the quality of the visualization.